PowerBroker2/SerialTransfer/README.md

 - uses packet delimiters
 - uses consistent overhead byte stuffing
 - uses cyclic redundancy checksums
-- allows the use of dynamically sized packets (packets can have payload lengths anywhere from 1 to 255 bytes).
+- allows the use of dynamically sized packets (packets can have payload lengths anywhere from 1 to 255 bytes)
+- **can transfer floats!!**

 # Packet Anatomy:
 ```